Date: 19th August 2011

 Location: Ascot, Berkshire

-My forty-ninth ground of 2011 was on Friday 19th August at Ascot Racecourse Ground in Ascot, Berkshire.
+My forty-sixth new ground of 2011 was on Friday 19th August at Ascot Racecourse Ground in Ascot, Berkshire.
 The match was Ascot United vs. Wembley in the F.A.
 Cup Extra Preliminary Round.

 Ascot Racecourse Ground is just over a mile from Ascot railway station and sits directly next to part of the horse racing track.
 It has been home to the club since the late 1960s and has had a series of recent upgrades.